Elizabethton getting ready for spring fun and competition

 Participants may begin their quest between 10 a.m. and 11 a.m. and will end in Elizabethton by 2 p.m.
 There is a $25 entry fee and participants will receive a t-shirt and ice cream cone from the Dairy Queen upon their completion of the quest.

-A much more serious, but still great-sounding race will be the Music & Miles Half Marathon on May 7, beginning at 8:30 a.m.
+A much more serious, but still great sounding, race will be the Music & Miles Half Marathon on May 7, beginning at 8:30 a.m.
 The course for this event will remain the same as 2021.
-The course uses a lot of the Tweetsie Trail and goes west as far as Happy Valley Baptist Church, before turning around and heading back towards the Covered Bridge.
+The course uses a lot of the Tweetsie Trail and goes west as far as Happy Valley Baptist Church, before heading back toward the Covered Bridge.
 The race is hosted by The Goose Chase.